What Is a Stakeholder in Project Management?

 Identifying stakeholders for a project

 Identifying internal and external stakeholders in project management will allow you to better execute your project planning by ensuring each and every stakeholder is informed throughout the project and satisfied with the end result.
-In order to ensure that you include all relevant internal and external stakeholders, you’ll want to learn how to create a stakeholder management plan with our helpful guide.
+To ensure you include all relevant internal and external stakeholders, you’ll want to learn how to create a stakeholder management plan with our helpful guide.

 - 4 Strategies for Dealing With Difficult Stakeholders